leelacceber/Projects/Crop_Wash.md

 ![](/assets/images/crop wash/design 4.png){:width="70%"}

 #### Testing of Sand Filter
 A sand filter was constructed using a 5 gallon bucket with a spigot attached on the bottom.
 The bucket was filled with gravel (15% by volume) then sand (75% by volume).
 The remaining 10% of the bucket is left for water collection.

 The sand filter constructed and tested did not work as intended as the turbidity of the water did not significantly decrease after going through it.
 Pre-washed sand was used but it was found that the sand still contains a large amount of small particles.
 We tried to wash some of the sand, but a huge amount of water was required, defeating this project’s purpose of saving water.
 We should look for sand that is designed for water filtration (with absence of very fine particles).
 The first trial increased the turbidity of the water as the sand was not clean enough to remove contaminants and added its own.

 ## Final Prototype
 Due to a time restiction of only 2 months, we were not able to construct a working prototype.
 The picture below shows a prototype we built that illustrates different parts and sequence of the water reuse system we designed:

 ![](/assets/images/crop wash/prototype.png){:width="100%"}

-The used crop wash water would go from left to right in the following sequence
+The used crop wash water would go from left to right in the following sequence:
 1. Silver sink: sink for crop wash
 2. White sink: sedimentation tank
 3. Blue bucket at the bottom: sand filter